jurdabos/CanonFodder/docs/CanonFodder.md

     — rename "Artist" to "artist_name", "Album" to "album_title", "Song" to "track_title"
     – convert UTS to SQL datetime in the form of YYYY-MM-DD HH:MM:SS – de-dup scrobble records
+    – pull-based pipeline for incremental updates with robust conflict handling – weekly autofetch of new data via Airflow orchestration – artist metadata enrichment from MusicBrainz with country and alias information

 DWH:
 For own production, housed in local MySQL.